The NMSU System Academic Regulations

 Courses in which a student earns a D or F grade do not ever satisfy graduate degree requirements; however, these grades will be calculated in determining the students’ cumulative grade-point average.
 To obtain academic credit, students must retake courses in which a grade of D or F was earned.

 S/U grading allows the student to attempt to earn course credit without having a course grade included in their grade point average calculations.
 Under S/U grading, the instructor assigns an S grade for satisfactory achievement of the course learning objectives (normally equivalent to the letter grade of C- or higher) and a U grade for unsatisfactory performance in the class.

 Designated S/U Courses

-Each academic college may designate courses in which the grading will be on a basis of S or U for all students enrolled in the courses.
-Credits in designated S/U courses are not included in the limitations on the number of S/U credits a student may take, and are not subject to the student eligibility requirements described below.
+Each academic college may designate courses in which the grading will be on the basis of S or U for all students enrolled in the courses.
+Credits in designated S/U courses are not included in the limitations on the number of S/U credits a student may take and are not subject to the student eligibility requirements described below.